bluehat/privacy_and_freedom/digital_freedom.markdown

 If an attacker redirected all traffic everywhere, they'd likely get caught, so these attacks are usually local... such as via [hotel wifi](http://www.zdnet.com/article/hackers-are-using-hotel-wi-fi-to-spy-on-guests-steal-data/).
 Thus, VPN will often work around it.z

+### VPNs

+A VPN, or Virtual Private Network, is essentially a computer based somewhere else and a secure tube to it.
+All communications from your computer flow over this tube, and out the other computer, as if your computer were where the VPN computer is.
+You can use this remote computer's view to see whatever the internet looks like from the perspective of that computer.
+This means that if a website is blocked in your country, you can use a VPN to "get to the internet" in another country, and then see the website.

+They are commonly used now to get around traffic shaping measures by your ISP (Internet Service Provider: aka Comcast etc).
+ISPs illegally (under net neutrality) throttle services like Netflix all the time.
+If you're using a VPN though, the tube traffic is flowing over a secure tube first, to another computer.
+Since the tube is secure (encrypted), the ISP can't *tell* what type of traffic it is.
+So, opening a VPN to a colo means that they can't really traffic shape your internt traffic, they can only turn the speed up and down monolithically, impacting all traffic in the VPN.
+VPNs are also used to make working on unsecured coffee shop wifi reasonable, and can be used to sidestep snooping by non-government actors, such as your school or workplace.

+With a VPN, outside actors will still be able to see that you are sending data out of the country if they are watching the VPN.
+They will be able to tell who you are unless you somehow make it incredibly difficult for them to tell what computer is connecting to the VPN.
+If the VPN is compromised, outside actors will be able to see what you look at, and possibly change what you are looking at.

+This is why you want the other end of your VPN to come out in a place not controlled by whoever you are concerned is spying on you.

+To set up a VPN, you will need to get an endpoint (normally a rented machine in a data center) and to configure your computer so all traffic goes through that endpoint.
+We are working to figure out easy ways to make this technology accessible to less technical people.
+We reccomend [OpenVPN](https://openvpn.net/index.php/open-source/documentation/howto.html#quick).
+Other options are explained in [the AnonOps #OpNewBlood VPN tutorial](https://newblood.anonops.com/vpn.html), which is the best nontechnical VPN overview we have found.
+You may want to consider doing your own homework on what VPN provider you ultimately choose, since that website is accurate but a bit shady.

+Iceland has shown an interest in being a center for digital freedom.
+Further research on the best VPN endpoints is appreciated, but for now, Iceland is advised for your endpoint.

+### 2.3: TOR

+TOR stands for "The Onion Router".
+[TOR]( https://www.torproject.org/) is software and accompanying network used to help acheive anonymity on the internet, most often used for webbrowsing.

+The Weakness of a VPN, as noted above, is that the VPN provider knows exactly who you are, and can look at your traffic.
+TOR attempts to fix this flaw.

+Imagine you use one VPN.
+Then, set up a VPN to another machine, and another.
+When your traffic leaves your machine it's wrapped in 3 layers of encryption.
+The first machine strips away 1 layer, leaving 2 more. second VPN another layer, and the third VPN yet another finally sending your traffic out on to the open internet.
+This is essentially how TOR works.

+The idea is that the VPN machine knows who you are, but can't see your traffic.
+The last can see your traffic, but only knows the machine it's talking to, not who you are.

+#### TOR browser
+The easiest solution for using tor is probably to install the [TOR browser](https://www.torproject.org/projects/torbrowser.html.en).

+#### Known security problems

+Government agencies are able to track down TOR communications, and have staged several [major crackdowns on illegal activity using TOR](https://www.wired.com/2014/11/operation-onymous-dark-web-arrests/).
+It is widely believed that the U.S. NSA is running a large portion of the nodes.
+TOR depends on that first and last machine not colluding, if both are machines run by the same people you lose.

 # 4: Information Distribution, Verification, and Storage

 # 4.0: Distribution and Protection Needs